GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 #### GoLang
 ##### Pre-requisites
-Make sure the Genkit UI is up and running.
+Make sure the Genkit UI is up and running at http://localhost:4002

 ##### Challenge-steps
 1. Go to **chat_server_go/cmd/standaloneFlows/docRetrieverFlow.go**.
 You should see code that looks like this in the method **DefineRetriever**.
 This retriever just returns an empty document list.